 In addition to cleaning the external and internal surfaces of the tooth, special attention must be paid daily to the interdental spaces.
-Since between the teeth the rests of food gets stuck.
-On that stuck food the dental plaque grows very quickly.
-The interdental spaces are cleaned with a dental floss, without damaging the gums.
-The thread is neatly wound between the teeth, bypasses the gum, cleans plaque and food remnants from the teeth in the area of the interdental spaces.
+Since between the teeth, the rest of the food gets stuck.
+On that stuck food, the dental plaque grows very quickly.
+The interdental spaces are cleaned with dental floss, without damaging the gums.
+The thread is neatly wound between the teeth, bypasses the gum, and cleans plaque and food remnants from the teeth in the area of the interdental spaces.

 Two times a year Dr. Sahakyan, At My Dentist Burbank recommended to carry out the professional cleaning of teeth at the dental office.
 The best dentist in Burbank will help to clean what is not cleaned at home in any way – tartar, color plaque.

 How to Choose a Toothbrush?

 The choice of a toothbrush will be greatly assisted by your dentist’s advice.
 A soft brush can not so effectively clean teeth, and stiff bristles can damage enamel and gums.
 The most commonly used brush is medium hardness.

 Which toothpaste should you use depends on the state of the oral cavity of each person.